- A complete guide to buying stocks in Robinhood on the NASDAQ.

 Coming up next

-Robinhood Gold is a premium service (at a monthly rate of $5) that offers access to research reports, advanced market data and the ability to get bigger instant deposits.
-Eligible customers can also borrow money at a fixed interest rate.
+Robinhood Gold is a premium service (at a monthly rate of $5) that offers access to research reports, advanced market data, and the ability to get bigger instant deposits.
+Eligible customers can also borrow money at a variable interest rate.

 By mid 2021, Robinhood had over 21.3 million active users and over 22 million net cumulative funded accounts and $102 billion in assets under custody.

 Where to buy Robinhood stock